 Graduate Course Load

 The following course load regulations apply to all graduate programs within the College of Natural Sciences and Mathematics.
-Nine semester hours is considered a full-time course load for a fall or spring semester, and six hours for the summer, for both masters and doctoral students.
-A student working on a thesis or dissertation must be continuously enrolled in a minimum of three hours each fall and spring semester, and a minimum of three hours of thesis or dissertation in the semester in which the work is completed and submitted to the dean’s office for approval.
+Nine credit hours is considered a full-time course load for a Fall or Spring term, and six hours for the Summer, for both masters and doctoral students.
+A student working on a thesis or dissertation must be continuously enrolled in a minimum of three hours each Fall and Spring term, and a minimum of three hours of thesis or dissertation in the term in which the work is completed and submitted to the dean’s office for approval.

 Graduate Student Assistants